kleineluka/backlace/README.md

 - AudioLink features, and a lot of the boilerplate code in `Backlace_AudioLink.cginc`, are from [AudioLink](https://github.com/llealloo/audiolink), which is under a modified MIT license.
 - Original inspiration for the Raymarched SSR feature came from [orel1's SSR module](github.com/orels1/orels-Unity-Shaders), which is an implementation of [Mochie's](https://github.com/MochiesCode/Mochies-Unity-Shaders/) fork of ERROR.mdl's SSR.
 Both are under MIT licenses.
 While Backlace's idea stemmed from there, the implementation here is much simpler and modified.
 - Default textures (ex. ramps and noises) are from a variety of sources online, such as [Perlin Noise Maker](http://kitfox.com/projects/perlinNoiseMaker/), [OpenGameArt](https://opengameart.org/), and [Booth Matcap Pack 2](https://booth.pm/ja/items/5755167).
+- The name is inspired by Miss Idiot Angel (literally me).